 Wine, a Hedonic Investment Par Excellence

-By Philippe Masset, Professor of Finance at Ecole hôtelière de Lausanne, HES-SO
+By Philippe Masset, Assistant Professor of Finance at Ecole hôtelière de Lausanne, HES-SO

 In recent years, wine has made a remarkable entry into the world of alternative investments.
 This emotionally charged asset has all the necessary characteristics to thrill not only amateurs and collectors but also investors.
 In particular, it offers attractive returns and interesting diversification potential.